zwsyscall/Simple-webserver/readme.md

-# Shrimple HTTP webserver writte in in x86_64 assembly
+# Shrimple HTTP webserver written in in x86_64 assembly
 Simple project done for practice, there are issues.

 I intend to improve on this over time, but we'll see what actually happens.